The most famous Tape-Echo Unit in Britain, and possibly in the

 World, the Copicat also happens to be the first repeat-echo machine manufactured

 as one compact unit.
-It was designed by Charlie Watkins in 1958, apparently
+It was first introduced into the UK in 1960, apparently

-after he heard a similar sound effect generated by two linked studio quality tape
+after Charlie Watkins had heard a similar sound effect generated by two linked studio quality tape

 recorders for the Italian singer Marino Marini.
 Following its introduction, the

-tape-echo sound revolutionised pop music during the late 1950's and early
+tape-echo sound revolutionized pop music during the early 1960's, being behind

-1960's, being behind the guitar sound of the top British bands including The
+the guitar sound of the top British bands such as The

 echo on vocals - the two volume controls acted as a rudimentary microphone